Regularity theory and geometry of unbalanced optimal transport: Introduction

 An open question in this unbalanced framework is the issue of regularity.
 In the context of standard optimal transport, regularity appeared after Brenier stated the existence of an optimal transport map under mild conditions in Euclidean space.
 Since then, an ``implicit'' regularity of optimal transport was discovered in \cite{caf92} and following works, see \cite{F-DP} for a recent overview.
 Regularity does not hold in general but it is observed when the underlying densities are regular and have convex support in Euclidean space.
 These results are based on Monge-Ampère equation and they have triggered a number of works concerned with extensions to Riemannian manifolds \cite{McCann2001}, culminating with the identification of the Ma-Trudinger-Wang (MTW) tensor, related to the sectional curvature tensor of a pseudo-Riemannian metric \cite{kim2007continuity}.
 The nonnegativity of this tensor is a necessary condition for the smoothness of standard optimal transport.

 \textbf{Contributions and structure of the article. } In this paper, we address the question of regularity of unbalanced optimal transport.
-We focus on two important instances of the problem which give rise to a metric on the space of positive Radon measures, namely the Wasserstein-Fisher-Rao (or Hellinger-Kantorovich) and the Gaussian-Hellinger distances.
-In contrast with standard optimal transport, there is not just a single map as in standard optimal transport.
+We focus on two important instances of the problem that give rise to a metric on the space of positive Radon measures, namely the Wasserstein-Fisher-Rao (or Hellinger-Kantorovich) and the Gaussian-Hellinger distances.
+In contrast with standard optimal transport, there is not just a single map that is the solution of the problem.
 However, the objects of interest are still encoded via optimal potentials, on which regularity can be studied.
-Alternatively, regularity can also be tackled from the primal formulation which involves an optimal plan.
-Interestingly, a plan which minimizes the primal formulation of unbalanced optimal transport actually is an optimal transport plan between its marginals.
+Alternatively, regularity can also be tackled from the primal formulation.
+Indeed, a plan that minimizes the primal formulation of unbalanced optimal transport is an optimal transport plan between its marginals.